alphagov/govuk-content-api-docs/source/getting-started.html.md

 ## Withdrawn content

-Some content provided on GOV.UK provides information that is no longer applicable but has been kept for prosperity.
+Some content provided on GOV.UK provides information that is no longer applicable but has been kept for posterity.
 This content is described as being "withdrawn".

 When browsing GOV.UK you may see withdrawn content which is introduced by a